 A 1-foot diameter hole at a depth of 5 feet = 3.9 cubic feet or 0.15 cubic yard.
 This is doubled to account for the volume of water used: 3.9 x 2 = 7.8 cubic feet 0.3 cubic yards.
 Now multiply that total by the number of holes to be excavated.
 For example, ten holes would produce 3 cubic yards 606 gallons of spoil.
 If your crew is running an 800-gallon vacuum excavator, you can vacuum excavate around 13 holes before needing to dump the spoils.

 What variables affect excavation costs?

-Calculating the volume of excavated material is pretty straightforward, but other considerations may not be.
+Calculating the volume of material collected through vacuum excavation is pretty straightforward, but other considerations may not be.

 “Over-the-road drive times and disposal costs for vacuum excavators can be all over the board,” says Bates.
 “In urban areas, a round trip from the jobsite to disposal facility may take from 30 minutes up to two hours depending on the time of day.
 That additional time doesn’t just compound the labor costs for the potholing crew.
 It can also have an impact on the productivity of the drill crew working behind them.
 It’s certainly not uncommon for HDD crews to be shut down for hours at a time because they are waiting for a vac stuck in traffic.”

 Bates also said many communities regulate where spoils and slurry can be disposed, which has reduced the number of facilities.
 “I’ve heard from contractors working in large cities that their crews often have to drive to a location outside of city limits, and they pay substantially more than they used to just a few years ago.
 It’s a real issue,” he says.